 2. Board Governance and Election Rules

 The Act lays out clear rules for the governance of the homeowners association, including how board members are elected, their roles, and the procedures for holding board meetings.
-For instance, the California Corporations Code governs how the HOA board must conduct meetings, including notice periods and voting procedures.
-The Davis-Stirling Common Interest Development Act emphasizes fair and democratic elections, including the use of a dual-envelope secret ballot system to ensure transparency and fairness in voting.
+The Davis-Stirling Act's Open Meeting Act (Cal.
+Civ.
+Code §§4900–4955) governs how the HOA board must conduct meetings, including notice periods, agenda requirements, and member participation rights.
+The Act also emphasizes fair and democratic elections (Cal.
+Civ.
+Code §§5100–5145), including the use of secret ballots and, as of 2025, the option for electronic voting (AB 2159) to ensure transparency and fairness in voting.

 3. Reserve Study and Special Assessments